vivachu/slate/source/includes/_prizes.md

 }
 ```

-Retrieve the Prize Catalog for the specified type: Dog, Cat or Critter.
+Retrieve the Prize Catalog for the specified type: Parent, Dog, Cat or Critter.

 ### HTTP Request